 Nexus Moons by Ron Root is an epic fantasy with masterful world-building and incredible characters.
 It is a complex story with layers upon layers of plot that you will enjoy uncovering.
 Jarek is a smart man and the main protagonist of the story, but my heart belonged to Rayna and her need to find her mother.
 Her story was very compelling and even though she and her ragtag group of friends weren’t really skilled enough for such a quest, their determination was commendable.
 I enjoyed how driven each of the many characters was.
 Rayna and Gresham’s chemistry was great.
 Jarek’s need to find his friend before it was too late was very well conveyed.
 The world-building was brilliant, the pace was incredible and the characters grew as the story progressed.
 This is a fantastic start to a series.

 In Ron Root's Nexus Moons, when a magical experiment goes disastrously wrong, Lavan, headmaster of an arcane arts university, finds himself in deep peril.
 His research suggested a power similar to the ancients could be found at the time of a Nexus moon, and he intended to investigate, luring his old friend, Magus Jarek Verity, along.
-The two had been inseparable, so his chance arrival had only added more excitement to what he thought he would uncover.
+Back in their acadamy days, the two had been inseparable, so his chance arrival had only added more excitement to what he thought he would uncover.

 Unfortunately, when things go wrong they go wrong in the most catastrophic way.
 During his experiment, Lavan is tricked and dragged into a dimension parallel to their own.
 Distraught, Jarek will do everything possible, risking life and limb in an attempt to return his friend.
 In doing so, he uncovers things he never dreamed possible; myths made flesh and terrors thought fables.
 There is no guarantee he will succeed -- what he will attempt is unprecedented and he may even change everything people thought they knew in the process.